 Parking Sucks Alert

 We walk in and take a seat at a two-seater right by the entrance.
 I’m so close to the front that I could be the doorman.
 Z asks for a breakfast platter, and I ask for the burger, some sliders, and a Cafe con Leche (Latte for you non-Miamians).

-This is a real locals spot with people coming in, ordering their usual, and taking it to go or eating in.
+This is a spot for locals with folks coming in, ordering their usual, and taking it to go or eating in.
 The waitress was friendly and asked if we needed anything a few times.

 How was Sunnyside Cafe?

 He was trying to prevent this from getting out to the burger hounds out there.
-Well, he mentioned it to the wrong guy, and this fella can tell ya it’s worth the drive if you’re not in the area.
-Those of you Royal Castle diehards would love them too but don’t tell too many people, ok?
+Well, he mentioned it to the wrong guy, and this fella can tell you it’s worth the drive if you’re not in the area.